 The Sacramento Police Department offers the Criminal Justice Magnet Academy.
-This program is designed to encourage interaction among police officers, parents, and children by providing a safe learning environment and reducing delinquency by targeting "at-risk" children.
-Many of the at-risk students come from single parent homes, speak English as a second language, have tremendous financial constraints, and live in environments that are plagued by gangs and drugs.
+It is a program designed to encourage interaction among police officers, parents, and children by providing a safe learning environment and reduce delinquency by targeting "at-risk" children.
+Many of the at-risk students come from single parent homes, speak English as second languages, have tremendous financial constraints, and live in environments that are plagued by gangs and drugs.

 The Criminal Justice Academy is a partnership between high schools and public and private organizations that focus on providing meaningful academic and technical skills-based education relevant to the work environment high school students may encounter when they graduate.
-The Criminal Justice Academy offers a school within a school framework, taking students as a group from their freshman year all the way to their senior year.
+The Criminal Justice offers a school within a school framework, taking students as a group from their freshman year all the way to their senior year.

-The Magnet Academy has been in existence for approximately thirty years and currently services approximately 561 students in five area local high schools; Kennedy, Johnson, McClatchy, Grant Union and Inderkum.
+The Magnet Academy has been in existence for approximately thirty years and currently services approximately 564 students in five area local high schools; Kennedy, Johnson, McClatchy, Grant Union and Inderkum.
 Nearly 100% of the students who graduate from the Magnet Academy enter into a college program.
 The Criminal Justice Academy offers SAT workshops, Scholarships, College Coaching, Technical Career hands-on learning, Social interaction programs and Character-Leadership development programs.

 The Sacramento Police Activities League is a proud member of the Sacramento Police Foundation, a 501(c)(3) non-profit organization that strives to make a difference in the lives of at-risk youth in underserved communities.
-The programs have at least one Sacramento Police Officer who serves as a coach and/or mentor and helps foster positive relationships between law enforcement and the community.
+Our programs have at least one Sacramento Police Officer who serves as a coach and/or mentor and helps foster positive relationships between law enforcement and the community.
 Together, employees of Sacramento Police Department and members of the community volunteer their time to provide valuable opportunities, develop leadership skills and teach meaningful life lessons that prepare participants for a better, more successful future.
-Their mission is to "instill in our youth positive citizenship principles through quality educational, recreational and civic programs."
+Our mission is to "instill in our youth positive citizenship principles through quality educational, recreational and civic programs."
 Most notably, several female youths have moved on to the Rugby Olympic Development Team.
-In 2022, six female seniors received college rugby scholarships.
+A boxing and drone team is starting up in 2023.

-The Sacramento Police Department hosts "VIP Academy Experience" tours with the youth.
+The Sacramento Police Department hosts "VIP Academy Experience" Tours with the youth.
 They participate in physical training sessions, scenarios, virtual reality training systems, as well as interact with Academy Staff.
 This idea was proposed by youths during a focused group discussion with a community-based organization.